Robinpig/Note/docs/CS/Distributed/GFS.md

 - High sustained bandwidth is more important than low latency.
   Most of our target applications place a premium on processing data in bulkat a high rate, while few have stringent response time requirements for an individual read or write.

 ### Interface

+Code signing the applications and the file system API benefits the overall system by increasing our flexibility.

 GFS provides a familiar file system interface, though it does not implement a standard API such as POSIX.
 Files are organized hierarchically in directories and identified by pathnames.